AvaAvarai/Villageworks/README.md

 #### Resource System

-- **Food**: Required to spawn builders and maintain population
+- **Food**: Required to spawn villagers and maintain population
 - **Wood**: Used for construction of all buildings
 - **Stone**: Used for construction of more advanced buildings
 - **Money**: Earned from resource production and trade

 #### Roads

-- Roads connect villages to each other and to resource buildings
-- Villagers and builders move faster on roads
+- Villagers and traders move faster on roads.
-- Roads improve resource transport efficiency
+- Roads improve resource transport efficiency.
-- Roads must be planned and built by builders
+- Roads must be planned and built by villagers.

 #### Saving and Loading